TAN-Gaming/FalloutNV-No-Registry-Patch/README.md

 # FalloutNV-No-Registry-Patch
 No-Registry Patch for Fallout New Vegas (GOG Version)

 [release_link]: https://github.com/TAN-Gaming/FalloutNV-No-Registry-Patch/releases

 ## Features
-- Fix install-related problems.
+- It fixes install-related problems.
+- It doesn't touch the Registry at all.
-- Make your game portable.
+- It makes your game portable.

 ## How to use
 - Download release builds from the [release section][release_link] or build from source.